AkuStix/NotBM/index.md

 # Night of the Blood Moon

 ## Welcome to Night of the Blood Moon
-Here for you is my first outing of Night of the Blood moon.
-The game that I hope to share with the world in due time.
-This is my first post on TIG and something I've wanted to do for a long time, but I felt my energy would be better spent working on the game, NotBM.
-That is... until today.
+Here for you is my first outing of Night of the Blood moon - The game that I hope to share with the world in due time.
+This is the beginning of my attempt to introduce it to the public.
 Hopefully you will all enjoy these demonstrations as much as I have making the game.

 ### The Game